haoadoreorange/when-json-met-bigint/README.raw.md

 -   options.alwaysParseAsBigInt, boolean, default false

-Specifies if all numbers should be stored as BigInt.
+Specifies if all numbers should be stored as `BigInt`. _Note_: This option is overwritten if a schema is present.

 Note that this is a dangerous behavior as it breaks the default functionality of being able to convert back-and-forth without data type changes (as this will